MateusClepf/cf-signed-urls/README.md

 - Embedded PDF viewer with signed URL authentication
 - Cache status display for debugging and verification
 - Copy functionality for sharing URLs
-- Files are stored in a R2 bucket with a bind to the Pages application as described in [Cloudflare documentation](https://developers.cloudflare.com/pages/tutorials/use-r2-as-static-asset-storage-for-pages/).
+- Files are stored in a private S3 bucket.
+Request is hadled by a cloudflare workers, the route to this workers is protected with a WAF rule enforcing HMAC validation.
+The worker is described here https://github.com/MateusClepf/private-s3-fetch

 ### Deployment Instructions

 1. Create a folder for your Pages project
 2. Add the files using the same structure seen here
-3. Create a R2 bucket and bind it to your Pages by editing the wrangler.toml file
+3. Create a S3 private bucket and the worker described [here](https://github.com/MateusClepf/private-s3-fetch)
 5. Deploy to Cloudflare Pages:
    - Log in to your Cloudflare dashboard
    - Navigate to Pages